PTV Global

+Programming

 PTV in the UK

-PTV Global was launched on Sky Channel 810 in 2007.
+PTV Global was launched on Sky Channel 831 in 2007.
 It commenced its transmissions on 2 April 2007.
+It was later delisted from Sky on 17 July 2023, and removed from the Astra 2G satellite entirely in September 2024.

 PTV in USA

 PTV Global was launched in 2006.
 It is one of the nine channels of the PTV Network.
-It commenced its transmission for the United States on 22 April 2006 and for the United Kingdom on 2 April 2007.
+It commenced its transmission for the United States on 22 April 2006.

 PTV Global beams its transmission from Islamabad, Pakistan on AsiaSat-35, and is viewed in over 50 countries worldwide, covering the continents of Asia, Africa, Europe, America and Australia.
 PTV Global is available exclusively in the US on the Dish Network.

 PTV is the most watched television network in Pakistan.

 PTV-Global covers news and current affairs programming, including all facets of national politics, economy, current affairs, regional and international news, with a focus on the culture, art and music of Pakistan.